 If you did not elect a disability retirement but you met the requirements explained below, your benefit will be subject to the higher limits that apply to disability benefits as long as your disability continues.
 The key point isn't whether you retired on a disability benefit under your plan but whether

-- you were entitled to a disability benefit under your plan; and
+- You were entitled to a disability benefit as of your retirement date under your plan; and

 If you retired with a plan disability benefit that converts to a non-disability benefit at a specified age, such as normal retirement age, the higher limits continue to apply.